"I Love You" in Spanish and Other Romantic Phrases

 “Te ves + adjective” is used in Latin America.
 In Spain, they use the “status” variation of the verb “to be” (estar).
 In the examples above, you will see the Latin American version first and the Spanish version second.

 We hope you found these love phrases in Spanish useful.
-You can practice all of these phrases and more in our new Spanish Course Focus: Love in Spanish.
+You can practice all of these phrases and more in our new Spanish deck: Love in Spanish.

-You will need access to Lingvist Unlimited in order to get the course focus, but currently all new learners have the opportunity to use a free trial of Unlimited.
+You will need access to a Lingvist subscription in order to get the deck, but currently all new learners have the opportunity to use a free trial of Lingvist.

 If there is something more that you’d like to see here, don’t hesitate to reach out to us on Twitter @lingvist so we can continue to add to this resource.